-*This cadet is someone who as been through Basic Combat Training and Advanced Individual Training.
+This cadet is someone who has been through Basic Combat Training and Advanced Individual Training.
 Cadets can enter this program as late as fall of their junior year, when they would enroll in the MSIII course.
 Event attendance is the same as above.
-Prior service cadets receive the monthly ROTC stipend, GI Bill/Higher Kicker, Federal Tuition Assistance, and possibly scholarships if needed.
+Prior service cadets receive the monthly ROTC stipend, GI Bill/Higher Kicker, Federal Tuition Assistance, and possibly scholarships, if needed.

-ROTC Options for Active Duty, Reserve, NG & Veteran Soldiers: SMP
+ROTC Options for Active Duty, Reserve, National Guard & Veteran Soldiers: SMP

 The objective of the ROTC Simultaneous Membership Program, or SMP, is to provide cadets with hands-on leadership experience in a National Guard unit prior to commissioning by allowing them to serve as junior “officers” while still in college.
 As an SMP you will participate in drill with your unit one weekend a month and two weeks during the summer with pay and benefits.
 After graduation, the cadet can remain with his Guard unit or accept an active duty position.